Settled Land Acts: Powers of the trustees of the settlement

+The legislation provided for trustees of the settlement to guard against financial mismanagement by the tenant in possession.
+Formerly the tenant in possession had himself been the trustee of the estate for the eventual tenant in tail; and this had commonly led to litigation by remaindermen against the tenant in possession over actions on the land that one party considered as 'waste', while the other proposed as 'improvement'; especially when the tenant in tail specified in the settlement was yet unborn, and a distant relative claimed as remainderman.

 The role of the trustees of the settlement was created to ensure that the tenant for life in exercising his statutory powers does not harm the interests of the other beneficiaries under the settlement.

 Hughes v.
 Fanagan 1891 30 LR IR: the main aim of the trustees of the settlement is to protect the interests of those entitled in remainder.